richardli03/data-science-23/challenges/c03-stang-assignment.md

     elasticity of the material.
 For instance, the lowest elasticity is found solely in the thickest materials, and the most elastic are found solely in the thinnest.
+  - It’s hard for me to say that the evidence is *conclusive*, per se, because there’s a number of factors about how these numbers were determined that aren’t accounted for here: for instance, elasticity is measured on a machine that could possible slip, yielding the wrong value.

 # References